How to Write a Vision Statement for BusinessAbbakin

 - Liking to meet people or sell on the marketplace?

-This activity will help you create a foundation for choosing your business ideas, making business decisions, and setting clear goals your business.
+These are personal issues that will impact the type of business you pursue.
+Now create a vivid vision of yourself, touching on things that are important to you.
+This activity will help you create a foundation for choosing your business ideas, making business decisions, and setting clear goals for your business.

+Remember to write your sample vision statement down to make it more concrete.
 It is best to do this exercise with someone else and share your vision with people of like minds.

-There are so many proven business models, so it’s just a matter of learning about them and deciding which one best fits your business ideas.
+Every new business needs a business model at the end of a brand strategy process.
+There are so many proven business models we discussed in our previous chapter, so it’s just a matter of learning about them and deciding which one best fits your business ideas.

-Further information regarding business modeling, brand poisoning and policy implementations fall
+However, further information regarding business planning, brand poisoning and policy implementation fall

-beyond the scope of this lesson.
-If you have any question concerning these parts, kindly get in touch here.
+beyond the scope of this book.
+If you have any question concerning these parts, kindly get in touch us.